AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 - LOOK AT piece of paper
   - **NOTE:** `#LF502` at 10:30 PM
 - TALK TO Cassie
+  - Talk about the janitor until there are no new dialogue options

 ### 11.8.
 Break Room